Mejituu/spotmicroai-basic-instructions/4. Auto boot and configuration file/README.md

 Look up in this page to see how to check the logs, if there are errors they are pretty self explanatory.

 Also you can ask us in Slack: https://spotmicroai-inviter.herokuapp.com/

+If you like to test components individually check the folder **~/spotmicroai/integration_tests** for scripts to check the PCA9685 boards, the LCD screen, the GPIO...